eForms Logo

 Maximum Amount – The landlord may not charge more than one and a half months’ rent for the initial deposit.
 If the landlord collects an additional amount of security deposit, the additional amount may not be more than 10% of the existing deposit.[7]

-Collecting Interest – The landlord must place the security deposit in either an interest-bearing account at a bank or savings and loan association, or an insured money market fund established by an investment company based in New Jersey.[5]
+Collecting Interest – The landlord must place the security deposit in either an interest-bearing account at a financial institution or an insured money market fund established by an investment company based in New Jersey.[8]

 Returning – The landlord must return the security deposit and accumulated interest, minus any withheld amounts, within 30 days of the termination date.[9]